 The park roads and hiking trails of Mt.
 Philo draw thousands of visitors per year.
 Whether using the trail system or park roads people hike to the top for exercise, to experience nature, view wildlife – especially birds, and to see the spectacular view from the summit.

 - Mt.
 Philo State Park Interactive Campground Map and Guide

 - Information on hunting, fishing and trapping in Vermont

 The Agency of Natural Resources recently developed a Long-range management plan (LRMP) for the 232-acre Mount Philo State Park located in the Town of Charlotte.
 Mt.
 Philo, Vermont’s oldest state park is dominated by the 968’ Mount Philo with spectacular views of the Lake Champlain valley and the Adirondack Mountains of New York.

 Drafted and reassessed periodically with collaboration among agency experts and public input, long-range management plans for ANR lands represent an important framework for providing responsible stewardship of public land.
 The Mt.
 Philo draft plan sets a long-term outline for management, but also takes into account the nature of this unique state park and incorporates some short-term considerations not typically included in other plans.
 Careful stewardship of Mt.
 Philo State Park supports a healthy forest that provides for a range of high-quality recreational activities, especially hiking; supports functioning natural communities; and strives for a careful balance and integration of public uses.

-View the draft LRMP and a summary FAQ document through the links below:
+View the LRMP through the link below: